 - If you can get yen from your bank before leaving, even better.
 Sometimes there’s a week or more wait, so don’t procrastinate.

 - Lots of people have at least some understanding of English, and most will help you if asked.
+Japanese culture in a sense makes your problem their problem.

 - There is literally no area of Japan in which I feel unsafe.
 However, areas like Shibuya and Kabuki-cho can be a little seedy Friday and Saturday nights.